Funeral Planning Checklist

 10. Family gathering

 Decide if there will be a family gathering, reception, or fellowship meal after the burial.
 Arrange for food or beverages to be served after the service.
-Decide if you will need to hire a caterer or family member who will bring the foods.
+Decide if you will need to hire a caterer or family member who will bring the food.

 Funeral Planning Checklist: After the funeral